 Your Scottsdale Questions Answered: Desert Heat, Spa Culture, and Saguaro Hikes

-Here are the questions I get asked most, answered honestly.
+Here are the questions travelers ask most, answered straight.

 Getting There

-Fly into Phoenix Sky Harbor International (PHX), which is 15 minutes from Old Town Scottsdale.
-PHX has direct flights from every major US city.
-International travelers connect through a US hub.
+Fly into Phoenix Sky Harbor International (PHX), just 15 minutes from Old Town Scottsdale.
+PHX pulls direct flights from every major US city, and international travelers connect through a US hub.
 From the airport, Uber/Lyft runs $12-20 to Old Town.
-There's no practical public transit connection — you need a car or a ride.
+There's no practical public transit connection — plan on a car or a ride.

-Yes.
-This isn't negotiable.
-Scottsdale is spread out.
-Old Town to north Scottsdale resorts is a 30-minute drive.
-The McDowell Sonoran Preserve, Taliesin West, and Camelback Mountain are all in different directions.
+Yes, and it isn't negotiable.
+Scottsdale spreads out.
+Old Town to the north Scottsdale resorts is a 30-minute drive.
+The McDowell Sonoran Preserve, Taliesin West, and Camelback Mountain all sit in different directions.
 Rental: $35-60/day from PHX.
-Parking is free almost everywhere — a luxury compared to most US cities.
+Parking is free almost everywhere — a genuine luxury compared to most US cities.

-Uber and Lyft work for Old Town bar-hopping, but for hiking, spa visits, and day trips, you need your own wheels.
+Uber and Lyft cover Old Town bar-hopping, but for hiking, spa visits, and day trips, your own wheels win.

 The Heat